33rd Alabama Infantry Regiment: Tragedy on the rails

 On November 4, 1862, the 33rd Alabama was ordered to board a train which was scheduled to take them to Chattanooga.
 In a freak accident a few miles south of Cleveland, Tennessee, a large stick of wood fell from the locomotive tender as the train moved rapidly on a downhill grade, breaking the axle of one of the railcars immediately behind it and causing part of the train to derail.
 Pvt.
 Matthews reports that when the axle snapped on the boxcar he was in, all the wheels came off and "clogged" under the wheels of the car behind it (occupied by Co.
 G), causing its separation from the train.
 Meanwhile, the engine continued to pull the wheel-less B Company car two or three hundred yards down the track before it finally stopped.
 Several soldiers had been riding on the boxcar roofs: Matthews reported that these were "shook off, like shaking peaches from a tree, and badly jolted when they hit the ground."
 Others were pinned beneath and within the wreckage; some only escaped by "alighting on their heads."

-A total of seventeen men were killed in the disaster, with sixty-seven others maimed; many of these would later die from their injuries.
+A total of seventeen men were killed in the disaster, with sixty-seven others maimed; many of these later died from their injuries.
 Most of the deceased came from Co.
 G, the "Daleville Blues," including the company commander, Captain Reuben Jackson Cooper.
 All were buried the next day in a trench dug just southeast of the railroad that was surrounded by a split-rail fence; this remained unmarked and largely forgotten until descendants of the departed erected a monument on the site in November 1989.